 Collaborate with students to ensure that school spaces are welcoming and inclusive for all students.
-This includes both conventional school spaces and remote learning platforms.
+This includes both conventional school spaces and virtual learning platforms.
 Work together to:

 - Establish and support gay-straight alliances (GSAs) and other peer support networks.

-- Make sure that both physical spaces and digital technologies are accessible to students of all abilities.
+- Make sure that both physical spaces and virtual spaces are accessible to students of all abilities.